anfedu/nvim/README.md

 * pip3-python3
 * tmux {optional}

-Make sure you are already install all dependencies above, and then run this command (I'm using ubuntu) on your terminal :
+Make sure you are already to install all dependencies above, and then run the following command (I'm using ubuntu) on your terminal :
 * ```sudo apt install neovim```
 * ```npm i -g neovim```

-after you have neovim installed on your machine, you can make directory 'nvim' in the .config directory. run the following command :
+after you have done neovim installed on your machine, you can make directory 'nvim' in the .config directory. run the following command :
 * ```mkdir .config/nvim```

 and then cloning my configuration if you interesting with my vim config, just running this command :